Apple looks set to release its credit card within 'weeks' | TheINQUIRER

 While, on the face of it, it'll work like your average debit card, the Apple Card will also give you a breakdown of your purchases by category; splash out on a croissant and coffee and the Card will file the payment under a "food and drink" category, for example.

-There's also no monthly or foreign transaction fee with the Apple Card, and you'll you get 1 per cent cashback when you pay with your card, 2 per cent if you pay using Apple Pay and 3 per cent if it's an Apple purchase.
+There's also no monthly or foreign transaction fee with the Apple Card, and you'll you get one per cent cashback when you pay with your card, two per cent if you pay using Apple Pay and three per cent if it's an Apple purchase.

 US banking giant Goldman Sachs will take care of the actual banking side, while MasterCard - already a big partner of Apple Pay - will help handle some of the payments stuff.